Cognitive Psychology & Autism

 There appears to be a relative lack of the normal consciousness of the mental n the majority of cases with autism.
 This finding has the potential to explain the social, communicative, and imaginative abnormalities that are diagnostic of the condition...

-It is argued that society is a crucial factor in the construction of individual intelligence.
-In other words that it is important that intelligence is socially situated in an analogous way to the physical situation o f robots.
+other words that it is important that intelligence is socially situated in an analogous way to the physical situation o f robots.

 Bruce Edmonds, Kerstin Dautenhahn